 - We use Insight as an assessment tracker, as well as a tool for identifying next steps for all children, including those working at below year group expectations.

 The children at Arunside thoroughly enjoy their maths lessons.
-Children are confident, are positive about maths and engage in lessons with enthusiasm.
+Children are confident, resilient and engage in lessons with enthusiasm and positivity.
 During our most recent pupil conference, here is what the children had to say: